 Amanda Markwick received both a double Bachelor’s degree (Modern Flute/French Language and Literature) and a Master’s degree (Early Music) from Indiana University, Bloomington, Indiana, U.S.A.
 Her flute professors included Kate Lukas, Thomas Robertello, and Barbara Kallaur.
 Awarded a Huygens scholarship by the Dutch Ministry for Education, Culture, and Science, to attend the Koninklijk Conservatorium in the Hague, the Netherlands, Amanda completed her second Bachelor’s and Master’s degrees in Renaissance, Baroque, and Classical flutes with Kate Clark, Wilbert Hazelzet, and Barthold Kuijken.

 Amanda has performed and recorded with, among others, the Indianapolis Baroque Orchestra; the Bach Orchestra of the Netherlands; the Hong Kong Early Music Society; the Rheinische Kantorei and Das Kleine Konzert (Hermann Max); die Hannoversche Hofkapelle; die Lautten Compagney (Wolfgang Katschner); Cantus Thuringia & Capella (Bernhard Klapprott); Elbipolis; and Cantus Cölln (Konrad Junghänel).
 She is an active member of several chamber music ensembles.
 With Barcelona Barroc, she has given chamber music and orchestral concerts in the Netherlands, Spain, and Sweden.
-With the Attaignant Consort, a Renaissance flute consort led by Kate Clark, she plays music of the 16th century.
+She plays music of the 16th century with the Renaissance flute consort The Attaignant Consort.
 With Ensemble Eloquentia and Trio Delta, she performs chamber music of the Classical period.
 As a member of Il Sussurro, she explores the quiet and nuanced colors of the early Classical flute in combination with clavichord.

 Amanda lives and teaches in Berlin, Germany.